lovnishverma/BigData/README.md

-# BigData
+#Hadoop-on-Docker Setup Guide
+This repository demonstrates how to install and run Hadoop on Docker.
 # Hadoop-on-Docker
- This repo will help you how to install hadoop on docker container
+This repo will help you how to install hadoop on docker container This guide outlines the steps for setting up Hadoop on Docker containers and running a sample WordCount program.
+Here’s the instructions:
 # Pre-requisite:

 -> Git        Link:  https://git-scm.com/downloads/win